NixOS/infra/README.md

 In general we try to reach overall consensus on decisions, and the team lead is here to listen and make judgement calls when no clear direction is available.

-The current team lead is @hexa.
+The current team lead is @mweinelt (hexa on Matrix).

 Because the team size and budget is limited, we try to only take on new projects we feel we can manage.